swannk/metpetdb_api/README.md

 Server setup instructions end here, what follows are legacy instructions and will eventually either be edited/deleted.

-if interested check out the existing webservices for faceted search from Git https://github.com/metpetdb/metpetdb-py documentation regarding this is here https://github.com/metpetdb/metpetdb-py/tree/master/docs
+if interested check out the existing webservices for faceted sapache/wsgi.pyearch from Git https://github.com/metpetdb/metpetdb-py documentation regarding this is here https://github.com/metpetdb/metpetdb-py/tree/master/docs